ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 </table>
 </div>

+Sure enough, recommendations based off of *Toy Story* are a mix of family-friendly flicks and fun action films.

 Lastly, we will check out recommendations for fans of The Silence of the Lambs.

 Note: I will be repeating the steps I applied previously to the two movies in the section below.
-When re-running this project code, you can easily replace variables representing *The Silence of Lambs* with those representing your movie of choice instead to get a personalized recommendation.
+When re-running this project code, you can easily replace variables representing *The Silence of Lambs* with those representing your movie of choice to get a personalized recommendation.

 ```python